cloudblog004/fantasticfoodies/content/en/posts/2060-simple-way-to-make-any-night-of-the-week-picadillo-goulash.md

 1. Take 1 packet Goya tomato seasoning

-Picadillo (Spanish pronunciation: [pikaˈðijo], &#34;mince&#34;) is a traditional dish in many Latin American countries and the Philippines.
+Picadillo (Spanish pronunciation: [pikaˈðijo], *mince*) is a traditional dish in many Latin American countries and the Philippines.
 It is made with ground meat (most commonly beef), tomatoes (tomato sauce may be used as a substitute), and also raisins, olives, and other ingredients that vary by region.
 This Goulash recipe is comfort food at its finest, plus it&#39;s a one-pot wonder!
 Originally hailing from medieval Hungary, goulash was a common dish prepared by cowboys and herdsmen in the.

 <!--inarticleads2-->